instructlab/instructlab/README.md

 lab chat
 ```

-Before you start adding new skills and knowledge to your model, you can check out its baseline performance (model needs to be trained with the generated synthetic data to use new skills or knowledge):
+Before you start adding new skills and knowledge to your model, you can check out its baseline performance (the model needs to be trained with the generated synthetic data to use the new skills or knowledge):

 ```
 (venv) $ lab chat